-Your Deposit is not refundable if a booking is cancelled less than 3 months of intended occupation.
+Your Deposit is not refundable if a booking or one or several days of your booking are cancelled less than 3 months of intended occupation.
 For Public holiday weekends and official NZ school holiday weekends this is 6 months.
-If cancelation is made less than 2 months of booked dates, our minimum night fee of \$500 per night booked is payable unless we can rebook those dates within 2 weeks of the booking.
+If cancelation of your entire booking or part of is made less than 2 months of booked dates, our minimum night fee of \$500 per night booked is payable unless we can rebook those dates within 2 weeks of the booking.
 An administration fee of \$100 will be imposed.
 If you have a repeat booking for every year or every second year, we require cancelation at least 6 months ahead of time.
 We may also pass on any losses we occur such as services booked.